Leading the Way: Images for Inclusion's Transformative Impact for Indigenous Peoples' Rights at COP16

 The head of our NGO also helped organize meetings with the delegations of Chile and Brazil, and spoke directly with the delegate from Chile and the delegate from Russia to request greater flexibility, commitment, and consensus in the negotiations for the inclusion of Indigenous Peoples' rights.
 In this way, we contributed our small part to the dialogue, ensuring that for the first time, a United Nations environmental agreement adopted and established a permanent Subsidiary Body for Indigenous Peoples and local communities on traditional knowledge.

-This clear differentiation is vital because Indigenous Peoples hold a distinct legal status under international law, particularly recognized in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
-This includes unique collective rights, such as self-determination, rights to their lands, territories, and resources, and the principle of Free, Prior, and Informed Consent (FPIC), which are not universally applicable to 'local communities' in general.
+This clear differentiation is vital because Indigenous Peoples hold a distinct legal status under international law, particularly recognized in the the ILO Convention 169, the American Declaration on the Rights of Indigenous Peoples, and the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), which are the instruments that protect the rights of Indigenous Peoples, and constitute the minimum standard of protection for the dignity and survival of Indigenous Peoples.
+The also serve as frameworks for reconciliation, justice, and harmonious relations between Indigenous Peoples and States, therefore, States must implement them domestically.
+These include unique collective rights, such as self-determination, rights to their lands, territories, and resources, and the principle of Free, Prior, and Informed Consent (FPIC), which are not universally applicable to 'local communities' in general.
+Moreover, often, those who seek to hold power in these spaces use mechanisms to mislead, such as the lack of translation into Spanish, Indigenous languages or languages understood by all parties; also leaning on Documents like academic degrees and citizenship status, ignoring the wisdom and legitimacy of indigenous sciences.

 Conflating these terms risks diluting the specific rights and protections intended for Indigenous Peoples.
 Their historical context of colonization, dispossession, and assimilation necessitates targeted recognition and remedies, which can be undermined if their unique claims are weakened by broader classifications.
 Maintaining this clarity is crucial to ensure that the distinct voice, rights, and self-identification of Indigenous Peoples are fully recognized, protected, and advanced without dilution.